HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 ## SPA applications

 An SPA (Single Page App) or a mobile client can't keep a client secret.
 For those, the use of Proof Key for Code Exchange (PKCE) (defined in [RFC 7636](https://tools.ietf.org/html/rfc7636)) is recommended (read [this intro](https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce) for details).
-The only difference in Keycloak is to specify the client `Access Type` as public.
+The only difference in Keycloak is to toggle `off` the **Client Authentication**.

 ![alt text](../../assets/images/keypkce.png)